akhilkalepu/redSpot---source-code/README.md

 ![Imgur](https://i.imgur.com/X5NluK4.png)

-The final product is a self-updating playlist of the weekly top songs on Reddit!
+The final product is a self-updating playlist of the top songs on Reddit!
 If you have any questions, requests or suggestions, please feel free to contact me at [akhilkalepu@protonmail.com](akhilkalepu@protonmail.com).